zotherstupidguy/backbonejstodo/README.md

 - backbone.js production Version (1.3.2)

 # Usage
-should include online links to the libs but also include a downloaded libs for offline hacks on trains\planes\submarines :)
+#TODO include online links to the libs but also include a downloaded libs for offline hacks on trains\planes\submarines :)

+# API integration
+#TODO test with a live gitlapse ping api

 # Updates
 Feel free to help me keep the libs versions up-to-date